elmiko/pyspark-hdfs-wordcount/README.md

    ```bash
    oc expose svc/pyspark-hdfs-wordcount
    ```
-1. visit the route with a web browser, instructions be provided there
+1. visit the route with a web browser, further usage instructions are provided there